5 Coach-approved Tips To Get Better at Running (Yes, Really!)

 RELATED: What Are the Benefits of Swimming?

-"Cross-training is my favorite tip for improving your running, because it works similar muscles that you use for running but doesn't put repetitive stress on them in the same way," Shum said.
+"Cross-training is my favourite tip for improving your running because it works similar muscles that you use for running but doesn't put repetitive stress on them in the same way", Shum said.
 "The best example is cycling.
-Both exercises work your quads and calves, but they're targeted differently because of how your foot works in relation to the rest of your leg."
+Both exercises work your quads and calves but they're targeted differently because of how your foot works in relation to the rest of your leg".

 Words by Elizabeth Millard